-In Jill’s well-regarded Trust and Estate Planning practice, she develops and implements sophisticated estate and business succession plans, administers trusts, probates estates, and handles trust and estate disputes.
+In Jill’s well-regarded Trust & Estate Planning practice, she develops and implements sophisticated estate and business succession plans, administers trusts, probates estates, and handles trust and estate disputes.

 Jill holds a master’s degree in taxation, making her highly qualified to work with individuals, couples, large multigenerational families, and business owners to formulate successful estate and business succession plans which minimize exposure to estate, gift and generation-skipping taxes while achieving the client’s objectives.